aisingapore/TagUI/src/media/RPA Workshop.md

 </details>

 ### OPTION 5 - PYTHON INTEGRATION (15 minutes)
 TagUI has built-in integration with Python (works out of the box for both v2 & v3) - a programming language with many popular frameworks for big data and machine learning.
 The py step can be used to run commands in Python and retrieve the output of those commands.
 To use Python integration in TagUI, first [download Python for your OS](https://www.python.org/). macOS and Linux normally come pre-installed with Python.
+Make sure that python command is accessible from command prompt.

 <details>
   <summary>